Background pattern

 You may develop diarrhea, abdominal pain, and vomiting that disappears when treatment is temporarily interrupted or the dose is reduced.

-If you experience significant diarrhea or vomiting, you should contact your doctor as soon as possible, as due to fluid loss, you may need treatment to prevent electrolyte loss.
+If you suffer from significant diarrhea or vomiting, you should contact your doctor as soon as possible, as due to fluid loss, you may need treatment to prevent electrolyte loss.

-The most serious side effects are allergic reactions (hypersensitivity) that include pruritus (hives), rash, facial edema (inflammation of the face), Quincke's edema (rapid inflammation of the inner layers of the skin), urticaria, and anaphylactic shock.
-The frequency of these side effects has been reported as very rare (may affect 1 in 10,000 people) in the adult population and in the pediatric population, the frequency has not been established from the available data.
-If you notice any of the reactions described above, please do not continue taking this medicine and contact your doctor immediately.
+The most serious side effects are allergic reactions (hypersensitivity) that include itching (hives), rash, facial edema (swelling of the face), Quincke's edema (rapid swelling of the inner layers of the skin), urticaria, and anaphylactic shock.
+The frequency of these side effects has been reported as very rare (may affect 1 in 10,000 people) in the adult population, and in the pediatric population, the frequency could not be established from the available data.
+If you notice any of the reactions described above, please do not continue taking this medication and contact your doctor immediately.

 Adults